LEARN FROM THE MASTERS

 After 10+ years of experience within the CNC (computer-numerically controlled routers) woodworking industry, working with companies such as Oliver Machinery and General International, this father/son duo took a leap of faith.
 They left their respective full-time jobs to begin manufacturing CNC routers for educational facilities and small wood shops.
 Currently, Steve & Jeremy are the only two employees of Iconic CNC, working out of their home offices and garages.
 Their specialty is providing all of the training resources necessary to help anyone, regardless of previous CNC experience, learn the technology.

-A veteran of the Canadian Army where he served for 14 years in the Royal Canadian Horse Artillery, Vic then completed the Nine Month Craftsman program at Rosewood, then went on to serve as Resident Craftsman at the school creating fine furniture to commission and working part-time as an instructor.
+After a 14-year stint in the Canadian Army, Vic completed the Nine Month Craftsman program at Rosewood, then went on to serve as Resident Craftsman at the school, creating fine furniture to commission and working part-time as an instructor.
 From there he took the helm at Canadian Woodworking magazine as editor.
 Currently Vic is the Woodworking Technical Advisor at Veritas/Lee Valley Tools.
 He still designs and builds furniture in a modest shop in his home in Carleton Place, Ontario.
 Vic authored “The Minimalist Woodworker” (Spring House Press), which deals specifically with the needs of woodworkers that only have a small space at their disposal.
 Vic truly enjoys sharing his woodworking knowledge and has an infectious love for hand tools and their use.
 A prolific writer with many published woodworking articles, you can follow him on his blog.